 Besides the usual decorating, shopping, baking and social obligations, this year there’s ongoing concern about avoiding COVID-19, RSV and seasonal flu.
 At times, the holidays can be as stressful as they are festive.

 But it’s important to try to manage the stress that pops up, as prolonged, high levels of it may add to health problems, including:

 - High blood pressure

 - Digestive issues

-While focusing on others, it can be easy to forget to take care of yourself.
-If you feel tension or worry building up, spend a little time focused on something you enjoy about the season, such as watching a movie, enjoying a cup of cocoa or checking out neighborhood decorations.
+- Give yourself a break.
+While you’re focused on doing special things for others, it can be easy to forget to take care of yourself.
+If you feel tension or worry building up, spend a little time on something you love about the season, such as watching a holiday movie, enjoying a cup of cocoa or checking out neighborhood decorations.
 Giving yourself even 15 minutes to unwind may help you recharge and feel better.

+- Count your blessings.
 Find time and creative ways to focus on things for which you are grateful.
-For example, instead of letting a long line at a store feel like a hassle, use the wait time as an opportunity to reflect on the good things that have already happened that day.
+For example, instead of letting a long line at a store feel like a hassle, use the wait as a chance to reflect on the good things that have already happened that day.
 Research has shown that a focus on gratitude can help to reduce stress.

+- Don't abandon good habits.
 A healthy lifestyle may also help you make it through the holiday rush.
-Try to stick to your normal sleep schedule, get regular exercise, eat nutrient-rich meals and be cautious about how often and how much you indulge.
-Going overboard may add stress and guilt — and possibly extra pounds to deal with at resolution time.
+Try to stick to your normal sleep schedule, get regular exercise, eat nutrient-rich meals and be cautious about how often and how much you drink.
+Going overboard may add stress and guilt — and possibly extra pounds to deal with at resolution time. — and possibly extra pounds to deal with at resolution time.

 Heading into the holidays with a plan for handling stress may be the best gift you can give yourself and the people who’ll share the season with you.